mdditt2000/k8s-bigip-ctlr/user_guides/eks-anywhere/servicetypelb/README.md

 ### Step 3

-Create the pod deployments and services for the test and production application
+Create the pod deployments and services for the test application

 ```
 kubectl create -f f5-demo-deployment.yaml